-This paper proposes a novel task-planning pipeline based on neuro-symbolic language models by decomposing a complicated, long-sequential goal into multi-level subgoals.
+This paper proposes a novel task-planning method based on neuro-symbolic language models by decomposing a complicated, long-sequential goal into multi-level subgoals.
 Our planner performs much faster than the baseline symbolic methods, achieving high accuracy.
-Future improvements include developing automated generalizable strategies for selecting the level of goal decomposition and choosing between symbolic and MCTS planners, which currently rely on empirical criteria.
-Further integration of our taskplanning pipeline with motion planning (i.e., the TAMP) is also needed.
+Future improvements include developing automated strategies for selecting the level of goal decomposition and choosing between symbolic and MCTS planners, which currently rely on empirical criteria.
+Further integration of our task-planning pipeline with motion planning (i.e., the TAMP) is also needed.
+Moreover, ensuring the generalizability of the subgoal decomposition in more complex real-world tasks remains essential.
+Expanding evaluations to diverse environments, such as multi-agent systems, will further enhance their robustness and generalizability